bfren/jeebs/docs/option/return.md

 - `Method` is the name of the update method
 - `Id` is the ID of the entity being updated

-It extends the `LogMsg` abstract record from the `Jeebs` package to set the log level, and provide a custom log message using the update values.
+`UpdateErrorMsg<T>` extends the `LogMsg` abstract record from the `Jeebs` package to set the log level, and provide a custom log message using the update values.
 Then in the `Update()` function I can do something like this:

 ```csharp
 return rowsAffected switch